The Costco Effect

 Michael I. Norton of Harvard Business School and Leonard Lee of Columbia Business: Essentially, that people spend more at discount clubs with fees than those without.
 I’ll leave it up to you to draw any linkages between the two effects.

 This entry was posted on Monday, August 31st, 2009 at 7:42 pm and is filed under Parking.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.